 student information update form (PDF, 136 KB).

 Our main form of regular communication to parents is via the newsletter.
 The newsletter is issued every Thursday and emailed to parents.
 An electronic copy is also available on our webpage.
-Hard copies of the newsletter are available from the school office if required.
+Hard copies of the newsletter are available from the school office as required.
 Additional information/excursion letters/ invoices are also sent home with students on Thursdays.
 Previous newsletters can be viewed in the

 Newsletter section of this website.